-How to Watch World Cup 2026 on RTÉ
+How to Watch World Cup 2026 Live on RTÉ

-Ireland fans can track RTÉ channels, RTÉ Player updates, and confirmed viewing routes before kickoff.
+Ireland viewers can track RTÉ Television coverage, RTÉ Player streaming, and free viewing plans before kickoff.

 RTÉ World Cup 2026 Quick Facts